dimsemenov/PhotoSwipe/README.md

 ## About

-The script was created by [Code Computerlove](http://www.codecomputerlove.com/), a digital agency in Manchester.
-In March 2014, it [passed](https://twitter.com/PhotoSwipe/status/444134042787930113) on development to [Dmitry Semenov](http://twitter.com/dimsemenov).
+PhotoSwipe 4.0+ is developed by [Dmitry Semenov](http://twitter.com/dimsemenov).
+But initially script was created in 2011 by [Code Computerlove](http://www.codecomputerlove.com/), a digital agency in Manchester, they [passed](https://twitter.com/PhotoSwipe/status/444134042787930113) on development in March 2014.
+You can view [source and documentation](https://github.com/dimsemenov/PhotoSwipe/tree/v3.0.3) of old PhotoSwipe (<4.0) in history of this repo.